Autobiography of a Yogi

 "Autobiography of a Yogi remains the greatest book I have ever read.
 One perusal of it was enough to change my whole life."

-Swami Kriyananda, Founder, Ananda Sangha, spiritual teacher, composer, author of more than 90 books, including The New Path: My Life with Paramhansa Yogananda
+–Swami Kriyananda, Founder of Ananda Sangha, spiritual teacher, composer, author of more than 90 books, including The New Path: My Life with Paramhansa Yogananda

 "This renewed contact with the Yogisphere, its mental superiority to material reality, and its spiritual discipline, was very instructive for me, and I am grateful to you for granting me some insight into this fascinating world."